CopernicaMarketingSoftware/Documentation/Mailerq/4.0/message-store-options.md

 MongoDB has a limitation of around 16 MB per document (there is some overhead due to the usage of their internal BSON representation).
-We work around this by splitting larger messages into smaller messages.
-Assume a message has a size of 20 MB and has to be stored with ID "abc" (without the quotes).
-This is impossible because the message is too big for MongoDB.
-We will therefore split the message, and store it using the following keys:
+We work around this by splitting up large messages into smaller parts.
+Assume a message has a size of 20 MB and should be stored with ID "abc" (without the quotes).
+This is impossible because the message would be too big for MongoDB.
+We therefore split up the message, and store it using keys:

-* abc\00\02
+* "abc\00\02"
-* abc\01\02
+* "abc\01\02"

 This is the original key ("abc"), followed by a NULL character to mark it as a message that was split up ("\0"), followed by the sequence number (ascii "0"), another NULL character ("\0") and then the total number of parts (ascii "2").
-If you wish to add messages to mongo yourself you should use the same scheme for message that are too large.
+If you wish to add messages to mongo yourself you should use the same scheme for large messages.

 ## Threads